 We first observed that some users still double click links and buttons on websites back in 2009.
 In every usability test we’ve run since we’ve seen issues with users double-clicking links and buttons – in particular for initiating the checkout process and on mobile commerce sites.
-Yet many e-commerce sites continue to handle double-click behaviour very poorly.
+Yet many e-commerce sites continue to handle double-click behavior very poorly.

 This is not rocket science – the solution can be as simple as disabling the button upon click.
 This is not even a particularly new insight.
-Yet, it’s still a problem at far too many sites – mostly because we as web designers, developers and managers have a hard time realizing and designing for a behaviour we’d never think of doing ourselves: double-clicking a link or button on a webpage.
+Yet, it’s still a problem at far too many sites - mostly because we as web designers, developers and managers have a hard time realizing and designing for a behavior we’d never think of doing ourselves: double-clicking a link or button on a webpage.

 Granted, it’s not your average user that still double-clicks on links and buttons; rather, it is a small (yet not insignificant) segment of users.
 In our tests the number tends to be around 10% of the test subjects, typically aged 50+.
 Furthermore, there appears to be a high correlation between the users who double-click and those who are generally “insecure” web users.

 So why is this an issue?
 Well, it turns out that unless your site is designed for this behavior, a number of undesirable consequences may follow due to double-clicks.
 The most common examples on e-commerce sites are duplicate orders and unintentionally adding the same product to the cart twice.